dani8439/complete_python/Section3/notes.md

 # ['H', ' th', 's ', 's a str', 'ng']
 # Removed all the i's because it's splitting on them.
 Now the white space is included.
 ```

+# Strings FAQ

+1. **Are strings mutable?**

+Strings are not mutable!
+(Meaning you can't use indexing to change individual elements of a string)

+2. **How do I create comments in my code?**

+You can use the hashtag `#` to create comments in your code.